Postrantor/navigation.ros.org/concepts/convert/output.md

 (9.75)

-_Example 9.8._ Consider the BT given in Example [9.4,](#examples-1) we now compute the perfor- mances in case when the actions are all deterministic.
+_Example 9.8._ Consider the BT given in Example [9.4,](#examples-1) we now compute the performances in case when the actions are all deterministic.

 The computation of MTTF and MTTS follows from Example [9.4,](#examples-1) whereas the computation of _π_(_t_) can be made according to Proposition [9.2.](#_bookmark372)